American Pit Bull Registry

 This unfair stigma has hurt the Pit Bull more than any other breed of dog and caused unrealistic fear within much of the general community.

-It is of the utmost importance for us as lovers of these beautiful and majestic animals to not promote this unfair negative stigma and counteract such negativisms with truth both by example and word.
+It is of the utmost importance for us as lovers of these beautiful and majestic animals to not promote this unfair negative stigma and counteract such negativism with truth both by example and word.

 To help promote the truth it is important for us to recognize the studies that have taken place which prove the true nature of the Pit Bull dog breed.

 Farmers Branch, Texas, a suburb of Dallas, has kept accurate records since 1980.
 During a 7 year period from 1980 through 1987, this is what was recorded.
 Total bites: 1,593.
-Pit Bulls, 30 bites, or 1.89% of the total.
+Pit Bulls accounted for 30 bites, or 1.89% of the total.
 Other studies tend to show the same results and because of so many mongrels that have similar features and the unfair lumping in with the American Pit Bull Terrier ( APBT ), it seems reasonable to assume that the figures are actually much lower.

 The American Temperament Test Society continually ranks Pit Bulls better in temperament than many other breeds.
-The Airedale Terrier, Basenji, Beagle, Bichon Frise, Border Collie, Chihuahua, Collie, Dachshund(4 of 6 varieties), English Setter, Lhasa Opso, Pomeranian, Shar-Pei, Shiba Inu, Shih Tzu, Schnauzer, and Toy Poodle all score below average and many more far below that of the Pit Bull.
-Even though these other breeds temperament score is less than average many would not even think twice in their ownership as a family pet.
+The Airedale Terrier, Basenji, Beagle, Bichon Frise, Border Collie, Chihuahua, Collie, Dachshund(4 of 6 varieties), English Setter, Lhasa Opso, Pomeranian, Shar-Pei, Shiba Inu, Shih Tzu, Schnauzer, and Toy Poodle all score below average and many more far below than that of the Pit Bull.
+Even though these other breeds temperament score is less than average many people would not even think twice in their ownership as a family pet.

 In a report from Dekalb County Georgia, the conclusion was reached that statistics could no be used to document the dangerousness of any one breed, or the comparison of one breed to another.
 The 5-year study of fatal attacks from 1975-1980 lists the German Shepherds first and "mixed breeds" second with the American Pit Bull Terrier ( APBT ) listed 6th.